ossdhaval/docs/source/fido2/index.md

 ## Deployment

-During Janssen installation, the administrator will have the option to also install the FIDO2 service.
+During Janssen installation, the administrator will have the option to also install the FIDO2 component.

 ## Data

-The FIDO2 service stores device credentials in the same persistence mechanism used by the Janssen deployment.
+FIDO2 stores device credentials in the same persistence mechanism used by the Janssen deployment.

 ## Testing